Ardonisi/react-jwt-app/README.md

 .
 └── src
     ├── common
-    ├── services (various components that help us with auth. for example) └── views (the webpages that will be seen from the client)
+    ├── services (various components that help us for example w. auth.)
+    └── views (the webpages that will be seen from the client)
 ```